-“‘I regret going traveling” said nobody… ever!'”
+“‘I regret going traveling,” said nobody… ever!'”

 “Travel while you’re young and able.
 Don’t worry about the money, just make it work.
 Experience is far more valuable than money will ever be.”

 I know!
-These memes are enough to convince anyone to travel and will make anyone who isn’t traveling feel really bad about their lives!
+These memes are enough to convince anyone to travel and will make anyone who isn’t traveling feel bad about their lives!

 The purpose of this article is by no means to criticize the “travel lifestyle” everyone is into nowadays.
 Traveling is a good thing and it is something that has become very accessible nowadays with the rise of low-cost airlines and cheaper fuel costs.
-I wrote this article for everyone out there who are trying to live a life of travel but who can’t afford the “travel lifestyle”.
+I wrote this article for everyone out there who is trying to live a life of travel but who can’t afford the “travel lifestyle”.

 Here now is a list of ten don’ts when it comes to traveling that would hopefully keep your unwarranted wanderlust in check.

 1. Thou shall not travel if you are in debt

 Before you even think of traveling, make sure that you are debt-free.